 category: openwork filling pattern with Cable stitch grid

-stitches used: Rose stitches
+stitches used: Cable and Rose stitches